 (c) The establishment of RMICs is initiated by JCOMM, and the designation process is coordinated by JCOMM and the WMO/IOC Secretariats according to the process endorsed by JCOMM and documented in JCOMM Technical Report No. 53;

 (d) Where more than one RMIC is established within a WMO and/or IOC Region, there should be coordination amongst the Centres.

 3. The following centres have been designated as RMICs:

+TABLE: Table horizontal lines